 (b) In describing possible alternative methods of meeting future demand for electric service, a utility must analyze the following resources as alternatives in meeting future electric service requirements:

-(1) Innovative rate design as a resource in meeting future electric service requirements.
+(1) Rate design as a resource in meeting future electric service requirements.

-(2) Demand-side resources, including:
+(2) Demand-side resources.

-Demand response programs, and

-Energy efficiency programs.

-For a demand-side resource identified in the IRP, the utility shall, include the following:
+For potential demand-side resources, the utility shall include the following:

-(A) A description of the program considered.
+(A) A description of the potential demand-side resource, including its costs, characteristics and parameters..

-(B) The avoided cost projection on an annual basis for the forecast period that accounts for avoided generation, transmission, and distribution system costs.
-The avoided cost calculation must reflect timing factors specific to programs under consideration such as project life and seasonal operation.
+(B) The method by which the costs, characteristics and other parameters of the demand-side resource are determined.

-(C) The customer class or end-use, or both, affected by the program.
+(C) The customer class or end-use, or both, affected by the demand-side resource.

-(D) A participant bill impact projection and participation incentive to be provided in the program.

-(E) A projection of the program costs to be borne by the participant.

-(F) Estimated annual and lifetime energy (kWh) and demand (kW) savings per participant for each program.

-(G) The estimated program penetration rate and the basis of the estimate.

-(H) The estimated impact of a DSM program on the utility’s load, generating capacity, and transmission and distribution requirements.
+(D) Estimated annual and lifetime energy (kWh) and demand (kW) savings(E) The estimated impact of a demand side resource on the utility’s load, generating capacity, and transmission and distribution requirements.

-(I) whether the program provides an opportunity for all ratepayers to participate, including low-income residential ratepayers.
+(E) Whether the program provides an opportunity for all ratepayers to participate, including low-income residential ratepayers.

-(3) Supply-side resources, including:
+(3) Supply-side resources.

-cogeneration;

-non-utility generation;

-commercially available resources; and

-wholesale power purchases.

 For potential supply-side resources, the utility shall include the following:

 (A) Identification and description of the supply-side resource considered, including:

 (i) Size (MW).

 (ii) Utilized technology and fuel type.

+(iii) Energy profile of non-dispatchable resources.

-(iii) Additional transmission facilities necessitated by the resource.
+(iv) Additional transmission facilities necessitated by the resource.

 (B) A discussion of the utility’s effort to coordinate planning, construction, and operation of the supply-side resource with other utilities to reduce cost.

+(C) A description of significant environmental effects, including the following:

+(i) Air emissions.

+(ii) Solid waste disposal.

+(iii) Hazardous waste and subsequent disposal.

+(iv) Water consumption and discharge.

-(4) transmission facilities as a resource including:
+(4) Transmission facilities as a resource.

-new projects;

-upgrades to transmission facilities;

-efficiency improvements; and

-smart grid technology.

 In analyzing transmission resources, the utility shall include the following:

+(A) The type of the transmission resource, including whether the resource consists of one of the following:

+(i) new projects

+(ii) upgrades to transmission facilities

+(iii) efficiency improvements; or

+(iv) smart grid technology.

-(A) A description of the timing, types of expansion, and alternative options considered.
+(B) A description of the timing, types of expansion, and alternative options considered.

-(B) The approximate cost of expected expansion and alteration of the transmission network.
+(C) The approximate cost of expected expansion and alteration of the transmission network.

-(C) A description of how the IRP accounts for the value of new or upgraded transmission facilities increasing power transfer capability, thereby increasing the utilization of geographically constrained cost effective resources.
+(D) A description of how the IRP accounts for the value of new or upgraded transmission facilities increasing power transfer capability, thereby increasing the utilization of geographically constrained cost effective resources.

-(D) A description of how:
+(E) A description of how:

 (i) IRP data and information affect the planning and implementation processes of the RTO of which the utility is a member; and